tes/compoxure/README.md

 |Property|Description|
 ---------|------------
-defaultNoCacheHeaders|Headers to automatically append to any response that is not cached (optional) engine|The engine to use (currently only 'redis' is valid). url|If Redis, set a url for the redis server - e.g. localhost:6379?db=0 host|If Redis, set the host explicitly (this and params below are an alternative to using url) port|If Redis, set the port explicitly
+defaultNoCacheHeaders|Headers to automatically append to any response that is not cached (optional) engine|The engine to use: 'nocache', 'memorycache', 'redis'. url|If Redis, set a url for the redis server - e.g. localhost:6379?db=0 host|If Redis, set the host explicitly (this and params below are an alternative to using url) port|If Redis, set the port explicitly